aryanmangal769/stress_prediction_from_HRV/readme.md

-# Mental Health Recognition Codebase
+# HRV and GSR as Viable Physiological Markers for Mental Health Recognition

 This is the codebase for the paper [HRV and GSR as Viable Physiological Markers for Mental Health Recognition](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9668439).